Choiyounseo/CS100_Git/README.md

 This is CS100 course for Git seminar.

-Done by youns & victory
+Done by YounSeo & JooYon